browserengineering/book/book/visual-effects.md

 Skia replaces Tkinter
 =====================

-before we get to how visual effects are implemented, we'll need to upgrade our graphics system.
+But before we get to how visual effects are implemented, we'll need to upgrade our graphics system.
 While Tkinter was great for painting and handling input, it has no built-in support at all for implementing visual effects.[^tkinter-before-gpu] And just as implementing the details of text